• Protecting Your MSSQL Databases: Defending Against the FreeWorld Ransomware Threat

 Netizen is an ISO 27001:2013 (Information Security Management), ISO 9001:2015, and CMMI V 2.0 Level 3 certified company.
 We are a proud Service-Disabled Veteran-Owned Small Business that is recognized by the U.S. Department of Labor for hiring and retention of military veterans.

 Security vulnerabilities are a common occurrence in managing any business’s organizational security.
-The prompt patching and remediation of any new vulnerabilities are critical to reducing outside attack surface.
-Netizen’s Security Operations Center (SOC) has compiled four vulnerabilities from December that should be immediately patched or addressed if present in your environment.
+The prompt patching and remediation of any new vulnerabilities are critical to reducing the outside attack surface.
+Netizen’s Security Operations Center (SOC) has compiled five vulnerabilities from May that should be immediately patched or addressed if present in your environment.
 Detailed writeups below:

 Conclusion: